MIBuczek/CS-FORM/readme.md

 # CS FORM

-It's a form of contact to which I used the react framework.
-Form has option login by pressing correct ID.
+It's a contact form, which I used the react framework.
+Form has option login by passing correct ID.
-Form can creat meeting topic with basic date iformation.
-Topic can be edit or delate.
+You can find correct id in data.json or hint : 12355 is one of this.

 ## Info.